Being an engineering manager wasn’t for me

-[00:00:00] Michaela: Hello and welcome to the software engineering unlocked podcast.
-I’m your host, Dr. McKayla.
-And today I have the pleasure to talk to Nicholas Dular, a senior software engineer at GitLab.
-But before I start, let me tell you a little bit about my latest project.
-Awesomecodereviews.com.
+[00:00:00] Michaela: Hello and welcome to the software engineering analog podcast.
+I'm your host, Dr. Michaela and today I have the pleasure to talk to Nicholas Dular, a senior software engineer at GitLab.
+But before I start, let me tell you a little bit about my latest project awesomecodereviews.com.
 Yeah.
-All my work on code has now its own dedicated home.
-At awesomecodeviews.com you find articles about code reviews, code review best practices, code review checklists, news about the latest research on code reviews and of course workshops and courses I offer around this topic.
-So please hop over to awesomecodereviews.com and check out my latest work, but now back to Nicholas.
+All my work on code reviews has now its own dedicated home at awesomecodeviews.com.

-[00:01:11] Nicolas: year here.
-Thank you.
-Hello and welcome Mikayla.
-Thanks for having me really excited to talk to you
+[00:01:15] Nicolas: Thank you.
+Hello and welcome Michaela.
+Thanks for having me really excited to talk to you today.

-And one year ago you were telling me about this awesome role that you’re now in that you’re an engineering manager and I know that at the beginning it was a little bit.
-Stress hectic.
+And one year ago you were telling me about this awesome role that you're now in that you're an engineering manager and I know that at the beginning it was a little bit like stress ,hectic.
 Obviously you had to, you know, learn new things.
-But now you’re back.
-How did that all come about and what were you expecting of this role and why didn’t it work out as you, as you actually planned?
+But now you're back.
+How did that all come about and what were you expecting of this role and why didn't it work out as you, as you actually planned?

 [00:01:43] Nicolas: Yeah.
-I’m where, where to start.
-So last year in 2021 in may, I finally had the opportunity to become a manager.
+I'm where, where to start.
+So last year in 2021 in May, I finally had the opportunity to become a manager.
 So I always told my manager, I want to step up be a manager.
-I, I like taking our responsibilities.
-Mm-hmm like taking over, like helping others and all viewing projects.
+I like taking our responsibilities.
+Mm-hmm like taking over, like helping others and overviewing projects.
 So I thought that this is the logical step for me.

 Right.
-Yeah, then now we are here again one year afterwards and I’m back at the actual position I started at get lab and I what happens?
+Yeah, then now we are here again one year afterwards and I'm back at the actual position I started at GiLab and I what happens?
 So I, I had the opportunity to try, try it out first.
-This is one of the principles of get, get lab.
+This is one of the principles of GitLab.
 You can be an acting engineering manager.
 So I tried it out if I wanted I, after first three months, I said like, yeah, this actually is nice.

 I do something different now after being a developer for 10 years.
 And then I thought let's go for being an interim engineering mentor where I can gain experience for the actual promotion.
 And so I did this as well.
 And yeah, after six months I thought like, yeah, I, I will go for the promotion and I got promoted.

 It was amazing.
 But after like six, seven months, I, I then like realized, oh, this is maybe not what I, I wanted it after all.
-And yeah, that’s that made the hard, hot position to actually step back.
-And everyone who is the manager says like, this is a completely different.
-And when you are not a manager, want to become one, you think like, yeah, of course Amy, it’s a manager, it’s not an engineer, but what it actually means is it’s a really different job.
+And yeah, that's that made the hard decision to actually step back.
+And everyone who is the manager says like, this is a completely different job.
+And when you are not a manager, want to become one, you think like, yeah, of course Amy, it's a manager, it's not an engineer, but what it actually means is it's a really different job.

 And I think you need to try to self actually to experience that.